fhoces/fhoces.github.io/about/index.md

 comments: false
 ---

 I am a PhD candidate of Policy Analysis at the Pardee RAND Graduate School.
-My work is about increasing the transparency and reproducibility of policy analysis, as a way to strengthen the connection between policy and evidence.
-Before RAND, I study economics and worked in public policy doing impact evaluations and economic analysis of various social policies.
+My work is about increasing the transparency and reproducibility of policy analysis as a way to strengthen the connection between policy and evidence.
+Before RAND, I studied economics and worked in public policy doing impact evaluations and economic analysis of various social policies.

 Publications